Kate Sanchez

-Kate Sanchez (born 1988/1989) is an American politician and businesswoman who has served in the California State Assembly from the 71st district since 2023.
+Kate Sanchez (born November 8, 1988) is an American politician and businesswoman who has served in the California State Assembly from the 71st district since 2023, succeeding Randy G. Voepel.

-Biography

-Prior to taking office, Sanchez served as the vice president of American Ground Transportation.

-The result of the election in the 71st district was unclear for several weeks; as late as December 2, three days before the legislature was sworn in, neither Sanchez nor her opponent, Temecula Mayor Matt Rahn, had secured victory.

 State Assembly

 Sanchez introduced two bills shortly after taking office – the first, focused on crime and public safety, would prevent human trafficking cases from being handled by multiple prosecutors.
 The second focused on education.
 She was barred from joining the California Latino Legislative Caucus, which is only made up of Democrats.
 Sanchez says she is a Hispanic working mother.

+In her second term, Sanchez introduced a bill prohibiting transgender women from participating in California Interscholastic Federation team sports.